« Aircraft »

 1,150miles

-The Museum's aircraft is the first production 737.
-The prototype made its first flight with Brien Wygle and Lew Wallick at the controls on April 9, 1967.
-Boeing used the 737 as a flight test aircraft before it became NASA's Transport Systems Research Vehicle in 1974.
-Based at the Langley Research Center in Virginia, the 737 was used to test many technological innovations including a virtual cockpit, electronic flight displays, and airborne wind shear detection systems.
+The Museum's aircraft is the very first 737 ever produced.
+It was the last new airplane to be manufactured at Boeing Plant 2.
+The aircraft made its first flight with Brien Wygle and Lew Wallick at the controls on April 9, 1967.
+Boeing used the 737 as a flight test aircraft before selling it to NASA in 1974.
+Based at the Langley Research Center in Virginia, this 737 became the Transport Systems Research Vehicle, known as NASA 515.
+It tested many technological innovations, including a virtual cockpit, electronic flight displays, and airborne windshear detection systems.
+It was retired in 1997.

-This aircraft is on loan from NASA, Langley Research Center.
+This aircraft is on loan from the NASA Langley Research Center.